Self-healing material: Polymer breakdown

+Here, $z(\omega)$ is the number of unrelaxed monomer at the fracture interface and $k_BT$ is the thermal energy.
+Using Rouse relaxation time and a single grafted chain at the interface, one can show that $z(\omega)=\sqrt{3/4}(\omega\gamma)^{-1/2}$.

 Homolytic bond cleavage

 Polymers have been observed to undergo homolytic bond cleavage through the use of radical reporters such as DPPH (2,2-diphenyl-1-picrylhydrazyl) and PMNB (pentamethylnitrosobenzene.)
 When a bond is cleaved homolytically, two radical species are formed that can recombine to repair damage or can initiate other homolytic cleavages which can in turn lead to more damage.

 Heterolytic bond cleavage

 Polymers have also been observed to undergo heterolytic bond cleavage through isotope labeling experiments.
 When a bond is cleaved heterolytically, cationic and anionic species are formed that can in turn recombine to repair damage, can be quenched by solvent, or can react destructively with nearby polymers.

 Reversible bond cleavage

 Certain polymers yield to mechanical stress in an atypical, reversible manner.
 Diels-Alder-based polymers undergo a reversible cycloaddition, where mechanical stress cleaves two sigma bonds in a retro Diels-Alder reaction.
 This stress results in additional pi-bonded electrons as opposed to radical or charged moieties.